HR departments are key in any company but can get slowed down by routine tasks. The trend now is to use automation for these tasks.

 What’s next for HR automation?

-The AI revolution isn't going to subside anytime soon, and automation makes life much easier for HR departments.
 A company is only as good as its people, so keeping your internal teams happy and engaged with well-oiled HR processes is just good for business.

 You might still be relying on manual tasks if you've not yet jumped on the HR tech bandwagon (perhaps because you're a smaller organization or a startup).
 But if you're likely to outgrow your systems any time soon, or want your HR team to benefit from more cost-effective processes, then automation as part of your HR digital transformation is worth consideration.

 - Increased Efficiency and Reduced Error: HR automation leads to more efficient processes by speeding up repetitive tasks and reducing the risk of human error.